-General Learning Expectation: Students recognize and purposefully apply specific oral language structures and features (e.g., nonverbal techniques, idiomatic expressions) to convey and derive meaning.
+General Learning Expectation: Students recognize and apply the structures and features of oral language (e.g., context) with increasing sophistication to convey and derive meaning.

 Prescribed Learning Outcomes Suggested Achievement Indicators It is expected that students will: The following suggested indicators may be used to assess student achievement for each corresponding Prescribed Learning Outcome.
-By the end of Grade 10, students who have fully met the Prescribed Learning Outcome are able to: A12 recognize and apply the structures and features of oral language to convey and derive meaning, including - context - text structures - syntax - diction - usage conventions - rhetorical devices - vocal techniques - nonverbal techniques - idiomatic expressions identify context (e.g., audience, purpose, situation) select appropriate tone (e.g., formal, informal) and diction (e.g., vocabulary, appropriate use of jargon) when listening, identify context and demonstrate behaviours that contribute to successful listening (e.g., respectful attention and appropriate response) identify and use some typical text structures (e.g., foreshadowing, order of importance) and rhetorical devices (e.g., repetition, questions) to shape meaning in texts use varied syntax (e.g., variety of sentence types, subordination) and accepted conventions of usage (e.g., consistent verb tenses, correct modifier placement) avoid repetitive "filler" words and expressions (e.g., like, you know, right, um) in formal situations, speak with clarity, appropriate pace, timing, and volume, and with some purposeful inflection when speaking, use body language and gestures to convey and clarify meaning or for emphasis when listening, identify when a speaker's gestures, body language, or emphasis suggests important information
+By the end of Grade 11, students who have fully met the Prescribed Learning Outcome are able to: A12 recognize and apply the structures and features of oral language to convey and derive meaning, including - context - text structures - syntax - diction - usage conventions - rhetorical devices - vocal techniques - nonverbal techniques identify context (e.g., audience, purpose, situation) select appropriate tone (e.g., formal, informal) and diction (e.g., vocabulary, appropriate use of jargon) when listening, identify context and demonstrate behaviours that contribute to successful listening (e.g., respectful attention and appropriate response) identify and use some typical text structures (e.g., quatrain, counterargument) and rhetorical devices (e.g., repetition, questions) to shape meaning in texts use varied syntax (e.g., balanced sentences) and accepted conventions of usage (e.g., correct choice of subject-object pronouns) avoid repetitive "filler" words and expressions (e.g., like, you know, right, um) in formal situations, speak with clarity, appropriate pace, timing, and volume, and with some purposeful inflection when speaking, use body language and gestures to convey and clarify meaning or for emphasis when listening, identify when a speaker's gestures, body language, or emphasis suggests important information